subquery/subql/docs/create/mapping.md

 - ~~api.query.&lt;module&gt;.&lt;method&gt;.range~~
 - ~~api.query.&lt;module&gt;.&lt;method&gt;.sizeAt~~

+See an example of using this API in our [validator-threshold](https://github.com/subquery/subql-examples/tree/main/validator-threshold) example use case.

 ## RPC calls

 We also support some API RPC methods that are remote calls that allow the mapping function to interact with the actual node, query, and submission.
 A core premise of SubQuery is that it's deterministic, and therefore to keep the results consistent we only allow historical RPC calls.

-Go to see documents in [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc/#rpc), and there are some methods takes `BlockHash` as an input parameter, these methods are now permitted.
+Go to see documents in [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc/#rpc), and there are some methods takes `BlockHash` as an input parameter (e.g. `at?: BlockHash`), these methods are now permitted.
 We have also redecorated these methods to take the current indexing block hash by default.

 ```typescript